 Each 20 credit module requires 200 hours of study, which includes formal contact (lectures, practicals, tutorials, workshops), structured independent learning (prescribed reading and/or online exercises) and independent learning.

-The team consists of highly qualified academics that have a range of expertise and experience.
+The teaching team consists of highly qualified academics with a range of expertise and experience.

 All our team members hold doctoral and teaching qualifications and are research-active.
 You will be taught by staff at all academic levels including lecturer, senior lecturer, principal lecturer and professorial level.
 They have experience in delivering research-informed teaching.
-You can find out more about the current teaching on our Our Staff webpage.
-You should note members of the teaching team might change.
+You can find out more about the current teaching on our Our Staff web page.

 Postgraduate students sometimes assist in teaching and assessing some modules.
 However, experienced academics teach the vast majority of lectures and seminars.